Haleakala National Park Hawaii, USA Travel Guide

 Meat wrapped in taro leaves.

-Abundant in Wailea and Ka'anapali, these restaurants offer oceanfront views and sophisticated menus focusing on Pacific Rim cuisine, fresh seafood, and innovative preparations.
+Abundant in Wailea and Ka'anapali, these restaurants offer oceanfront views and refined menus focusing on Pacific Rim cuisine, fresh seafood, and innovative preparations.
 Iconic Mama's Fish House (Paia), Merriman's Kapalua, and Morimoto Maui.
 Reservations are often needed well in advance.

 Options for dedicated Halal or Kosher restaurants are limited.
 Some larger grocery stores may carry packaged Halal or Kosher products.